 Based on reviews of typical operating practices in facilities similar to the CBF and of the criticality safety literature, there is a considerable margin of criticality safety for operations in the CBF.
-However, multiple critical masses of highly enriched uranium powder and solution within the building do not allow a criticality (while a low probability event) to be ruled out.
+However, multiple critical masses of HEU powder and solution within the building do not allow a criticality (while a low probability event) to be ruled out.